 Harris School of Public Policy is committed to fostering an environment that encourages rigorous inquiry.
 We understand that effective public policy problem-solving requires the involvement and understanding of diverse viewpoints, experiences, and traditions.

 In keeping with that core value is recognizing that diversity and inclusion are essential to combating discrimination, addressing disparities, and cultivating ethical and clear-eyed policy leadership.
-Creating this zine is an acknowledgement of the lack of representation of LGBTQIA+ voices and identities in the policy field.

-Queering Public Policy exists to amplify those voices by featuring written and artistic submissions from students, alumni, faculty, and staff that reflect their lived experiences at the intersection of public policy scholarship and practice, and LGBTQIA+ identity
+Queering Public Policy exists to amplify those voices by featuring written and artistic submissions from students, alumni, faculty, and staff that reflect their lived experiences at the intersection of public policy scholarship and practice, and LGBTQIA+ identity.

 In appreciation of shared perspectives and to acknowledge selected contributions, writers and artists whose work is selected for publication will receive compensation in the form of up to 3 physical copies of the zine and a $50 gift card redeemable at Build Coffee or Target.